canonical/matter-pi-gpio-commander/README.md

 # Matter Pi GPIO Commander
-This app is a Matter lighting device which can be used to control LED using Raspberry Pi's GPIO pin.
+This app is a Matter lighting device which can be used to control the Raspberry Pi's GPIO.
+This can be used to control an LED or any other device.

-The lighting device communicates with others over WiFi/Ethernet.

 ## Build
 ```bash